b-lukaszuk/BS_wJ_eng/contents/randomness.md

 ```

 And voila, the only difference is that instead of a vector we return a tuple
-with each element being a value from a normal distribution with the mean = 0 and
+with each element being a value from the normal distribution with the mean = 0
-the standard deviation = 1.
-However, in general we would be interested in a
+and the standard deviation = 1.
+However, we would prefer a function that returns
-function that returns any number of normally distributed values (and not only
+any number of normally distributed values (and not only two in
-two in `Tuple{Flt, Flt}`), hence the following code.
+`Tuple{Flt, Flt}`), hence the following code.

 ```jl
 s = """